 To Heidi Vorn, the boy was the most beautiful person she had ever seen.
-He stood in the centre of the impoverished, squalid village with its tatty, wind-blown huts as toxic dust swirled around him in amber shrouds.
+He stood in the centre of the village with its tatty, wind-blown huts as toxic dust swirled in amber shrouds.
 Despite the ragged clothes flapping about him, he seemed to glow.
 His skin was almost golden, compared to the normal pallor.
-When he lifted his eyes towards the copter filming him, she felt that he could not only see her but knew her, and the feeling she experienced was a strange mix of peace and excitement of things to come.
+When he lifted his eyes towards the copter, she felt that he could not only see her but knew her.
+The feeling she experienced was a strange mix of peace and excitement of things to come.

 “look at the poor fools.
 They think he’s a fucking new age messiah or something.”

-Her father Maxim’s voice seemed to come from far away, but the spell was broken and the clatter of the copter blades brought her back.
+Maxim’s voice seemed to come from far away, but the spell was broken.
+The clatter of the copter blades brought her back.

 “Well is he?”